🍽️ Dairy Guide

 Is it safe to use goat milk that has been open for 4 days? +

-Even if it doesn't smell "sour," the bacterial load increases every hour after opening.
-For strict histamine protocols, 48 hours is the recommended limit for maximum safety.
+Even if it doesn't smell noticeably off, bacterial load tends to increase the longer it sits after opening.
+For stricter low-histamine approaches, 48 hours is a commonly recommended limit.

-Can I use goat milk as a direct substitute for milk in low-histamine baking? +
+Can I use goat milk as a substitute for milk in low-histamine baking? +

-Yes.
-It behaves identically to cow's milk in recipes and provides a safe, low-amine liquid base for pancakes, breads, or desserts.
+For many people, yes.
+It generally behaves similarly to cow's milk in recipes and can be a lower-amine liquid base for pancakes, breads, or desserts.

 Some people find these options helpful